-The InfiniTEM® loop configuration generates a strong horizontal primary field in the area between the two transmitter lobes and this is ideal for investigating steeply dipping and deeply buried conductive targets.
+The InfiniTEM[®] loop configuration generates a strong horizontal primary field that is ideal for investigating steeply dipping and deeply buried conductive targets.
 The significantly lower EM coupling with the overburden makes it possible to investigate at much greater depth than conventional rectangular shaped transmitting loops.
 In challenging environments with thick conductive overburden, this aspect is crucial.
 Lens 43 discovery on the Coulon property is a good example of a situation where the conductive cover prevented standard TDEM surveys from investigating at depth.
+The strong InfiniTEM[®] horizontal primary field made it possible to detect a lens that had been missed by a heliborne TDEM survey.